Drug information provided by: IBM Micromedex

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-It is important that you check with your doctor before having any dental procedures or surgeries done, or are receiving bisphosphonates (e.g., alendronate, ibandronate, risedronate, Actonel®, Boniva®, Fosamax®, or Zometa®) while you are receiving sunitinib.
+It is important that you check with your doctor before having any dental procedures or surgeries done, or are receiving bisphosphonates (eg, alendronate, ibandronate, risedronate, Actonel®, Boniva®, Fosamax®, Zometa®) while you are using sunitinib.
 Tell your doctor right away if you have jaw tightness, swelling, numbing, or pain or a loose tooth.
-This could be symptoms of a severe problem of your jaw.
+This could be symptoms of a severe jaw problem.

 This medicine may cause a serious type of reaction called tumor lysis syndrome.
-Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.
+Your doctor may give you medicine to help prevent this.
+Call your doctor right away if you have a decrease or change in the amount of urine, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.

 Do not take other medicines unless they have been discussed with your doctor.
-This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (e.g., St. John's wort) or vitamin supplements.
+This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.